-During the year, the Organization did not make any transfers (2022 - \$1,100,000) from the General Fund to the Safe Housing Initiative Fund.
+During the year, the Organization transferred \$1,100,000 (2021 - \$750,000) from the General Fund to the Safe Housing Initiative Fund.
 The funds are designated for a new building project to improve and further develop the current state of the Organization's transitional housing facilities.